Did you know?

 The Department of Industrial Engineering offers a Master of Science in Operations Management which was established in 1974 to fulfill recognized needs in graduate education for military, civilian, and industrial personnel.
 Since that time it has become the largest graduate degree program offered by the University.
 Graduate Resident Centers are established at Naval Support Activity/Mid-South at Millington, Tennessee; Little Rock Air Force Base; and Hurlburt Field, Florida.
 All requirements for the Master of Science in Operations Management degree may be completed at these centers and at our Fayetteville campus.
 Most of our courses are also offered online, and two are offered as independent studies.

 Operations Management is a set of activities that creates value by transforming inputs into outputs.
 Operations Management involves the 10 strategic decisions: design of goods and services, managing quality, process and capacity design, location strategy, layout strategy, human resource and job design, supply-chain management, inventory management, scheduling, and reliability and maintenance.
+Here is a chart that shows how our courses align with the 10 Operations Management strategic decisions.

 Students will be able to: